 Swrve’s Conversation QA testing functionality has two main purposes:

-- Your development team can use it to send test Conversations to your QA devices to ensure that Conversations are up and running before you create your first Conversation.
+- Your development team can use it to test Conversations on QA devices to ensure that Conversations are up and running before you create your first campaign.

 There are three main steps involved in QA testing a Conversation:

 - Set up the QA device.

 - Assign the QA device to your Conversation on the Preview and test screen of the campaign workflow.

 You can also perform advanced QA testing for iOS devices by checking the output of your app using the Apple Configurator utility.

 For detailed instructions on how to set up QA devices, see How do I set up QA devices?

 Assigning QA devices